openraven/aws-api-discovery/README.md

 # Please read the core readme first
 https://github.com/openraven/core

-# AWS Discovery
+# AWS API Discovery

-Service to discover AWS resources and publish to Kafka+ElasticSearch
+Service to discover AWS resources using the AWS native API's and publish to Kafka+ElasticSearch

 ## Prerequisites